Home/Journal

 5. Keep records of each safety check for at least two years.

 These obligations apply to all gas appliances provided by the landlord.
-If a tenant brings their own gas cooker, it is not covered by the landlord's CP12, though the pipework and connection point still are.
+If a tenant brings their own gas cooker, it's not covered by your CP12, though the pipework and connection point still are—you own the infrastructure.

 When Do You Need a Gas Safety Check?

-The simple answer is: every twelve months.
+The simple answer: every twelve months.
 Your Gas Safety Certificate is valid for one year from the date of issue, and a new check must be completed before it expires.

-However, there is helpful flexibility built into the system.
-If you arrange your annual check within the final two months of the current certificate's validity (the "two-month window"), the new certificate is dated from the expiry of the old one rather than the date of the new inspection.
-This means you do not lose time on your annual cycle by booking early.
+There's helpful flexibility built into the system.
+If you arrange your annual check within the final two months of the current certificate's validity (the "two-month window"), the new certificate is dated from the expiry of the old one rather than the date of the inspection.
+This means you don't lose time on your annual cycle by booking early.

-For example, if your current CP12 expires on 15 August, you can arrange the new inspection any time from 15 June onwards.
-If the check is carried out on 1 July, the new certificate will be dated from 15 August and will be valid until 15 August the following year.
+Example: If your current CP12 expires on 15 August, you can arrange the new inspection any time from 15 June onwards.
+If the check is carried out on 1 July, the new certificate will be dated from 15 August and valid until 15 August the following year.

 Finding a Gas Safe Engineer in Teesside

-You can verify that an engineer is registered by checking their Gas Safe ID card (every registered engineer carries one) or by searching the Gas Safe Register at gassaferegister.co.uk.
+You can verify that an engineer is registered by checking their Gas Safe ID card (every registered engineer carries one) or by searching the Gas Safe Register.
 The register allows you to search by postcode, so you can find registered engineers in Middlesbrough and across Teesside.

 When choosing an engineer: